Word Marks

 These are only partial guidelines.
 For complete guidelines regarding Texas logos, read this.

-The Division of Diversity and Community Engagement Word Marks
+The Division of Campus and Community Engagement Word Marks

-The DDCE Primary Word Mark is made up of three parts: The shield; The formal University name; and the Division’s official name.
-When using the DDCE Formal Work Mark, the UT Austin Primary Word Mark must appear somewhere on the piece of communication it is being used for.
+The DCCE Formal Word Mark is made up of three parts: The shield; The formal University name; and the Division’s official name.
+When using the DCCE Formal Work Mark, the UT Austin Primary Word Mark must appear somewhere on the piece of communication it is being used for.

 When to use which?